n33d4n4m3/NoCheatMinus/README.md

 1️⃣ Download **NoCheatMinus** as a `.zip` file, extract it, and place the folder (which contains the `data` folder) in your world's datapack folder.

-2️⃣ Restart your server or use `/reload` to activate the datapacks.
+2️⃣ Restart your server or use `/reload` to enable the datapack.

 3️⃣ Follow the on-screen instructions in chat.